Mario-Florio/social-media-app/README.md

 <img src="./readme-imgs/user-manual/features/editing-profile/edit-profile-bio.png" width=700/>

 #### Profile Picture & Cover Photo
 To edit the profile picture & cover photo, the user must go to their profile and click on either of said items.
-Once clicked, an uploader popup will appear and allow them to either upload a new image or choose from a default selection.
-Once the selection is made, the change will be made and the image will be uploaded to the users [photo albums](#uploading-photos).
+Once clicked an uploader popup will appear and allow them to either upload a new image or choose from a default selection.
+With the upload or selection made, the user can then click the respective button to make the edit ("Upload" button for uploading; "Select" button for selecting).
+Now the profile will be updated and the image will be uploaded to the users [photo albums](#uploading-photos).

 <img src="./readme-imgs/user-manual/features/editing-profile/profile-image-uploader.png" width=300/>

 ### Uploading Photos
 A users photo albums can be found on their profile.
-To access the photos, click the tab labeled "Photos".
+To access the photos click the tab labeled "Photos".
 This will display the users photo albums, at which point any of the albums can be opened to display their photos.

 <img src="./readme-imgs/user-manual/features/uploading-photos/profile-photos-tab.png" width=700 style="margin-bottom: 2rem"/>

 Once an album is opened, assuming the user is the owner of the album, the user can upload photos.
 To do so they can click the add icon in the bottom-right corner of the page.
-Doing so will prompt a upload form to open, at which point the user will need to select which album they are uploading to, the image they would like to upload, as well as any "Name" or "Caption" they may like to assign to it.
+Doing so will prompt an upload form to open, at which point the user will need to select which album they are uploading to, the image they would like to upload, as well as a "Name" and any "Caption" they may like to assign to it.

 <img src="./readme-imgs/user-manual/features/uploading-photos/photo-uploader.png" width=500 style="margin-bottom: 2rem"/>